 If you’ve ever missed work because of lower back pain, you’re not alone.
 About 50% of working Americans also report having back pain within the last 12 months.
 The leading cause of disability worldwide, the pain and mobility restrictions of a sore back can bring your day to a halt.
-Dr. Ashley M. Classen and the team at Trinity Pain Medicine Associates in Fort Worth, Texas can diagnose and treat your back pain, so that you can return to a pain-free life.
+Dr. Ashley M. Classen and the team at Trinity Pain Medicine Associates in Fort Worth, Texas and Dallas, Texas can diagnose and treat your back pain, so that you can return to a pain-free life.
 Call or click to request an appointment today.

 There are many causes that can bring about low back pain.
 From trauma to the every-day process of aging, each of these processes being about different changes to your low back.
 Back muscles and spinal ligaments suffer strains from heavy lifting and awkward movements.
 If you’re not used to physical activity, muscles can spasm when suddenly asked to carry excessive loads.
 The disks between the vertebrae of your spine can bulge and rupture.
 If this causes nerve compression, you may experience many sensations, from tingling to sharp pain that can run along the path of the affected nerves.
 Osteoarthritis can also cause nerve irritation when it affects the spaces in your vertebrae where nerves pass through.
 Osteoporosis may cause the bones of the spine to collapse, compromising muscle and ligament tissue in the surrounding area, as well as leading to nerve compression and irritation.
 Abnormalities of the spine, such as side-to-side curving, called scoliosis, may also contribute to muscle and nerve pain.